bertolo1988/flight-scrappper/README.md

 These are the default values:

 	var options = {
 		periods: 1, 		//specifies the number of queries that will be made
 		interval: 48, 		//number of hours between the queries
 		from: 'LIS',		//departure aeroport trigram Ex: PAR, LIS, NYC, TOK, LON, DUB
 		to: 'PAR',			//destination aeroport trigram Ex: PAR, LIS, NYC, TOK, LON, DUB
+		currency: 'USD', 	//EUR,USD,GBP
 		targetDate: new Moment(new Date().toISOString()) //targetDate + interval specify the date of the first query };

-During the start, a new parameter will be generated and added to the options object it will be date.
-This array will contain dates in string form using the `Config.DATE_FORMAT` format.
+During the start, a new parameter `dates` will be generated and added to the options object.
+This array will contain dates in string form in the `Config.DATE_FORMAT` format.

- This dates are calculated from the `targetDate+options.interval in hours x options.periods` times.
+ This dates are calculated with the followin formula `targetDate+options.interval + (hours x options.periods)` times.

 Example: Setting periods to 2, interval to 24 and targetDate to 5/01/2000 will generate an array  such as ['7/01/2000','09/01/2000'].